missyalienn/data-engineering-zoomcamp/00-workspace/notes/sql_notes.md

 - **15:26 – Closing**
   Wraps up the session, summarizing how to enrich, clean, and analyze datasets using SQL joins and aggregations.

+ ### Appendix - Implicit JOIN - not best practice
+- Here we are telling the taxi table to join on the zones table twice (once for pickup location and once for  dropoff) by giving each use a different alias (zpu and zdo).

+    - Joining yellow_taxi_trips → to zones (as zpu) for the pickup info

+    - Joining yellow_taxi_trips → to zones (as zdo) for the dropoff info

+*This is not the ideal method.
+If you forget a JOIN it creates a Cartesian product...*

+ **WTF is a Cartesian Product?**
+- Result of joining two or more tables WITHOUT a join condition
+- Literally multiplies every row in table A with every row in TABLE B.

+**Why is it bad**
+- It explodes your row count and memory and slows queries massively.